Bryant University's U.S.-China Institute, established in March 2005, forges academic, business, and cultural partnerships. It is committed to:

 - building connections that span the globe;

 - fostering an environment that expands the world of opportunities;

 - contributing to the broad global perspectives on campus and in the community.

-Established in March 2005, the U.S.-China Institute provides students and faculty with broad global perspectives and experiences and offers China-related services to businesses and communities.
-The Confucius Institute was established in October 2006 to further promote U.S.-China exchanges for K-12 schools and communities in New England.
+It provides students and faculty with broad global resources and experiences and offers China-related services to businesses and communities.

 Through identifying potential opportunities in the U.S.-China trade environment, the Institute selectively arranges custom-tailored trade missions to China for local businesses in order to improve their cultural understanding and expand their professional network.

 For 10 days in the fall of 2017, the U.S.-China Institute hosted "Dunhuang: An Oasis for East-West Cultural, Commercial, and Religious Exchanges Along the Ancient Silk Road."
 Visitors explored the exceptional interactive exhibit through a guided tour, then entered a 1:1 scale reconstructed cave.
 Bryant University is the first U.S. academic institution to host such an exhibit.